segmentio/segment-docs/src/engage/audiences/index.md

 > Editing an audience before the initial backfill is complete can create technical errors.

 > warning "Audience Keys"
-> Avoid using the same Audience key twice, even if you've deleted the original Audience.
+> Avoid using the same Audience Key twice, even if you've deleted the original Audience.

 ### Events